spyderbat/eval/guidebook/src/lateral/outside.md

 ## Pre-requisites

-This scenario requires two machines to be set up outside of the Kubernetes cluster using the install script.
+This scenario requires two machines to be set up outside the Kubernetes cluster using the install script.
 To begin, you will need the IP address and SSH key to access the first server (or "jumpserver").

 ## Running the Exploit